Our Ambassadors

 In her spare time she researches local and social history and has recently taken up an honorary position at Kings College London to continue her studies on 18th and 19th century poor law in London.

-In December 2012, Hilary was diagnosed with Alzheimer's Disease.
+In December 2012, Hilary was diagnosed with Alzheimer's disease.
 Hilary spoke out about her experiences of living with dementia to world health ministers at the 2013 London G8 dementia summit and met with David Cameron.
-Hilary regularly undertakes media work, is actively involved in the Research Network and has been appointed as the representative for England on the European Working group for People with Dementia and currently is Vice-Chair of the group.
+Hilary is involved in the Research Network and has been appointed as the representative for England on the European Working Group for People with Dementia and currently is Vice-Chair of the group.
 After speaking at the World Dementia Council meeting in October 2014, Hilary was invited to become a full member of the Council, becoming the first person with dementia to hold this position.

 Ian Sherriff BEM is the Academic Partnership Lead for Dementia at the University of Plymouth.
 His work on dementia is recognised both nationally and internationally.
 He is Chair of the Prime Minister’s Rural Dementia Group, Chair of the Prime Minister’s Dementia Air Transport Group, is a member of the Prime Minister’s Challenge Group for Dementia and Chairs a global group for dementia.
 Ian is leading an Alzheimer’s Europe Ukrainian dementia programme and is also co-leading dementia programmes in Zambia and Nigeria.
 Ian is an active Member of the British Standards Institute (BSI) and the International Standards Organisation.